 [(Avg.
 Monthly Transactions X Avg.
 Order Value) Avg.
 Gross Margin] x Avg.
 Lifespan in Months

-Create ROI dashboard
+Create an ROI dashboard

-Measure ROI of each tactic AND campaign
+Measure ROI of each tactic and campaign

 Optimize based on your findings